Flexus123-git/VPSflx/README.md

 ---

-# ⚙️ Step 3 — System Update and 3x-ui Installation
+# ⚙️ Step 3 — System Update and 3x-ui Installation:

 ## 1️⃣ Update the System

-Before installing the panel, update your system packages:
+Before installing the 3x-ui dashboard, you should update your system packages:

 ```bash
 sudo apt-get update -y
 sudo apt-get upgrade -y
 ```

-### 🔎 What These Commands Do
+### 🔎 These commands:

-- `apt-get update` — checks for available package updates
-- `apt-get upgrade` — upgrades installed packages to the latest versions
+checks for available package updates and upgrades installed packages to the latest versions

-Keeping your system updated helps prevent compatibility and security issues.

 ---

 ## 2️⃣ Install 3x-ui

-To install the **3x-ui** dashboard, run the official installation script by **MHSanaei**:
+To install the **3x-ui** dashboard, copy in terminal the official installation script by MHSanaei:

 ```bash
 bash <(curl -Ls https://raw.githubusercontent.com/mhsanaei/3x-ui/master/install.sh)
 ```

----

-### ❓ Installation Prompt

 During installation, you will see: